Cray-HPE/docs-csm/upgrade/0.9/README.md

 > Failures of these tests due to locked components as shown above can be safely
 > ignored.

-## Upgrading Firmware on Rosetta Switches
+## Upgrading Firmware on Chassis Controllers

-This release contains an update to the Rosetta Switch firmware.
+This release contains an update to the Chassis Controller.

 Steps:
 1. Check to see if firmware is loaded into FAS: